Fast-oscillating random perturbations of Hamiltonian systems: Introduction

-The claim in (a) is true if the gluing conditions are chosen appropriately and there is a common invariant measure for the processes $(X_t^\e,\xi_t^\e)$ for all $\varepsilon$.
-In general, there is no common invariant measure for all $\e$, and we need to consider a family of auxiliary processes near the separatrix that do have a common invariant measure, and then use the proximity of the auxiliary and the original processes and the Girsanov theorem.
-The assertion in (b) is harder to verify, and its proof requires new techniques, including a local limit theorem and density estimates for hypoelliptic diffusions that will be discussed in later sections.
+{The claim in (a) is an extension of the results outside of the singularities in \cite{Freidlin2021}, and new difficulties arise due to the degenerations occurring on the boundaries.
+The claim in (b) is true if there is a common invariant measure for the processes $(X_t^\e,\xi_t^\e)$ for all $\varepsilon$ and the gluing conditions are chosen appropriately.
+In general, there is no common invariant measure for all $\e$, and we need to consider a family of auxiliary processes that do have a common invariant measure, and then use the proximity of the auxiliary and the original processes near the separatrix, and the Girsanov theorem to show that the gluing conditions are actually the same.
+The assertion in (c) is hard to verify, and its proof requires new techniques, including a local limit theorem for time-inhomogeneous functions of Markov processes and density estimates for hypoelliptic diffusions that will be discussed in later sections.}